pstrobl96/prusa_exporter/README.md

 - [ ] Odroid C4 Image
 - [ ] Implementation with [exporter-toolkit](#22)
 - [ ] Support for [connection](#21) to Einsy with username and password
+- [ ] Support for MK3 - it was implemented before but I want overhaul it and make it work

 ## How to install prusa exporter